Pushing the limits of time beyond the Big Bang singularity: The branch cut universe: Introduction

-From equations (\ref{1}), (\ref{2}), (\ref{3}), and (\ref{4}) we conclude that in the analytically continued FLRW formulation, the original scale of evolution of the universe, $a(t)$, is replaced by the new scale $ln^{-1}(\beta(t))$.
-These equations reveal that the density of the universe presents the following scaling functional form considering the two formulations:
+From equations (\ref{1}), (\ref{2}), (\ref{3}), and (\ref{4}) we conclude that the original scale of evolution of the universe, $a(t)$, is replaced here by a new scale $\ln^{-1}[\beta(t)]$ and that the density of the universe presents the following scaling functional form considering the two formulations: